hamsternipples/nosedocs/noseblog.md

 last thing -- because I am fighting these guys so hard, I am becoming like them.
 I'm finding that lies and secrets and other forms of contradictory energy is in fact beneficial if you want more energy. one day, I will become like them, and they will become like me. who is assimilating whom?

+P.S. if shame and scorn just aren't doing it, go for full blown antichrist. know what I mean?

 # potential topics

 ### - so, what is "in the game?"